Clovil/clovil.github.io/content/html-css-&-javascript.md

     );
 </code></pre>

 This is part 1 of Introduction of HTML and CSS.
 I found out that the tutorial is very friendly for beginners who wants to learn more about web development or HTML and CSS in general.
-HTML & CSS is hard [but it doesn't have to be]
+HTML & CSS is hard [but it doesn't have to be].

+Cheers!